leilanorouzi/DataScinceProjects/Capstone_project_2/InstaCart_project.md

 - days_since_prior_order: Indicates there are how many days since previous order of each customer
 ### Dealing with the size of data
 The data were larger than my laptop can handle.
 One solution was to use cloud servers such as [google colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
 It provides a free Jupyter notebook running on cloud.
 In this service you have option to use a CPU accelerator or a GPU accelerator one.
 The GPU accelerator was used in this project.
-The data were downloaded from the kaggle ste then uploaded to the google dirve to use in the code.
+The data were downloaded from the kaggle ste then uploaded to the google drive to use in the code.
-To get access to the files on google drive an authorization code it nessacery which will be given by a linked.
-Basicly,you need to click on the link, log in to you google account and copy and then past the authorization code into provided empty box.
+To get access to the files on google drive an authorization code it necessary which will be given by a linked.
+Basically,you need to click on the link, log in to you google account and copy and then past the authorization code into provided empty box.

-Futhermore, some data were deleted from the program to recover more memory in the system, whenever those data were no longer requiered.
+Furthermore, some data were deleted from the program to recover more memory in the system, whenever those data were no longer required.

 ## Data wrangling
 ### Combining data
-To have proper data for the model, we need to have information of all products that every customer had purchsed.
+To have proper data for the model, we need to have information of all products that every customer had purchased.
 Therefore, data were combined together in few steps:
 1. Data from order_products_train and order_products_prior joined together.
 ```python
 order_product=pd.concat([order_products_prior,order_products_train]).sort_values(by=['order_id','product_id'])
 ```
-2. Then product infromation were added too.
-Since the name of  products was not needed, product_name feature was eleminated.
+2. Then product information were added too.
+Since the name of  products was not needed, product_name feature was eliminated.
 ```python
 order_product_info=order_product.join(products.set_index('product_id'),on='product_id').drop(columns=['product_name'])
 ```